RainbowMiner/RainbowMiner/README.md

 - **APIUrl2** = set to a valid API url
 - **APIUrl3** = set to a valid API url

 Instead of setting a static value (number) for the API parameters, you can address the request results of one of the API urls.
 To declare which of the API urls contains a value, start the path with "api1", "api2" or "api3".
-If you ommit this, "api1" will be used automatically.
+If you omit this, "api1" will be used automatically.
 The APIs need to return valid JSON (with one exception, see below).
 To describe the path to the values, the following syntax need to be used:
 - apiN.name1.name2. ... until you reach the value
 - if there are arrays inside the JSON, you can select the next path step with brackets: